FlippieCoetser/Cucumber.Decorators/README.md

 npm run build
 npm run demo
 ```

+> Note: When node-gyp produces an error, first install windows-build-tools globally and set the config to the correct version.
+`npm install --global --production windows-build-tools`
+`npm config set msvs_version 2015 --global`

 #### Explanation
 The `Cucumber` Decorator updates the class constuctor to ensure each method within the class is executed during instantiation.